What is “Follina” MSDT exploit

 Download Windows Repair Tool

 There are special repair utilities for Windows, that can solve problems related to security exploits, system security, registry corruption, file system malfunction, Windows drivers instability.
-We recommend you to use Advanced System Repair Pro to fix “Follina” MSDT exploit in Windows 11, Windows 10 or Windows 7.
+We recommend you to use System Mechanic to fix “Follina” MSDT exploit in Windows 11, Windows 10 or Windows 7.

 Microsoft does work on the exploit solution and promises to roll out a fix update as soon as possible.
 We thus recommend you constantly check your system for new updates and install them eventually.
 Before that, we can guide you through the official resolution method suggested by Microsoft.
 The method is to disable the MSDT URL protocol, which will prevent further risks from being exploited until an update appears.
 As a side note, you can also explore the list of what Windows versions have already been subject to getting exploited so far: